 At ACMI, Kids’ Flicks has a fun-filled program of captivating movies for children and adults alike for $7 each.
 Entry to ACMI’s Australian Mediatheque is free and it has tons of hands-on activities to keep little fingers busy.

-Discover fun ways to explore the exhibitions and gardens at the Heide Museum of Modern Art kids activities, including free printable activities designed especially for kids.
+Discover fun ways to explore the exhibitions and gardens at the Heide Museum of Modern Art kids activities, including free printable school holiday activities designed especially for kids.

 NGV presents a range of specially developed artist projects, programs and publications for children and families these school holidays.
 Discover the creativity behind stop-motion animation and Australian car design, or learn to craft unique accessories with the makers from Melbourne’s Thread Den sewing lounge.
 Contemporary art collective Tromarama presents Open House, where familiar domestic scenes from the kitchen to the courtyard are embellished with spectacular displays of furnishings and interactive experiences to delight and surprise children as they venture from one room to the next.